sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-41.md

 ## Solution

-The definition of `double` is a function that takes a function as parameter and returns a function that apply it twice:
+The definition of `double` is a function that takes a function as parameters and returns a function that apply it twice:

 ```scheme
 (define (double f)